Snow And Ice Removal Program

 Each snowfall creates unique circumstances with decisions based on snowfall amounts and weather predictions.
 Conditions can vary from one area of the city to another.
 The Public Service Division follows the developing weather and road conditions carefully, evaluates maintenance needs, and mobilizes personnel and equipment to respond accordingly.
 Road conditions are inspected by supervisory personnel.
 Additionally, the Livonia Police Department monitors road conditions after normal working hours and notifies appropriate Public Service Division supervisory personnel to respond to hazardous driving conditions.

 The following guidelines are used to address a snow or ice event.
-Local streets maintained by the City are classified into three categories 24/7 routes, weekday routes, and levels of snowfall.
+Local streets maintained by the City are classified into three categories: primary routes, secondary routes, and levels of snowfall.

-Through streets that are considered arterial roads.
-These streets are salted and plowed on an as-needed basis 24 hours a day, 7 days a week.
+The Primary Routes are through streets that are considered arterial roads.
+These streets are salted and plowed on an as-needed basis 24 hours a day, seven days a week.

-Streets that are serviced Monday through Friday or otherwise when necessary, thereby giving a serviced street within a quarter of a mile of most residents.
+The Secondary Routes are streets that are serviced Monday through Friday or otherwise when necessary, thereby providing a serviced street within a quarter of a mile of most residents.

 Levels of Snowfall

-- Keep 24/7 routes as clear a possible with an emphasis on salt spreading, with plowing possible as needed.
+- Keep primary routes as clear a possible with an emphasis on salt spreading, with plowing possible as needed.

-- Weekday routes are maintained Monday through Friday with salt spreading and/or plowing as needed after emergency 24/7 routes are complete.
+- Secondary routes are maintained Monday through Friday with salt spreading and/or plowing as needed after emergency primary routes are complete.